 As disappointing as the extra disc in the deluxe version of Physical Graffiti may be — and yes, I get that Page designed it to be a companion disc to the album, not a Coda-like collection — it’s still annoying that there are other songs that could’ve been included, but weren’t.
 Most notably, the instrumental “Swan Song.”
 Though as long as we’re wishing, I also wish this collection include an uncut and unedited live show from the band’s 1975 tour, and that this had come in a plastic jewel case instead of a cardboard sleeve that’s already started to show wear and tear even though I’ve only had the album for a couple hours.

-In the end, the regular reissue of Physical Graffiti is for everyone while the deluxe edition is only worth springing for if you want that alternate version of “In The Light” and want to listen to the other outtakes once for curiosity’s sake.
+the regular reissue of Physical Graffiti is for everyone while the deluxe edition is only worth springing for if you want that alternate version of “In The Light” and want to listen to the other outtakes once for curiosity’s sake.
 That there wasn’t more to this is just a shame.

 regular edition: 9.5/10